jinyugao/jinyugao.github.io/_pages/about.md

   - /about.html
 ---

 I am now a Research Assistant supervised by Prof. Yi Bu at the Department of Information Management, Peking University, China.
-I have graduated from University of Chinese Academy of Sciences in 2023, and my master thesis investigated the relationships between the mobility of scientists and their scientific outputs.
-I am currently working on how the team interdisciplines effect scientific innovation.
 My research interests lie in science of science, innovation and network analysis.

 Education
 ======